LukasStrandberg/advanced-deep-learning-physics-engineering/README.md

 # Advanced Deep Learning in Physics and Engineering

-Course repository for assignments and experiments.
+Course repository for assignment code notebooks and scripts

 ## Structure